-- Sales volume (number of customers, average checks, etc.)
+- Sales forecast (number of covers, average checks, etc.)

-- Brand awareness / positioning (see above)
+- Brand awareness/positioning (See 13.2)

 - Total revenues

 - Profit

 MARKETING STRATEGY

 This is your overall approach to achieving your marketing objectives.
 It should outline in detail who you will target and how you will reach them.
 It should include: